savila/HALOGEN/examples/README.md

 example, these are set to the GOLIAT simulation specs.
 It also includes paths to two extra files that are needed:

-* A glass file.
-The one provided in the example is for a single particle species located at the centre of the grid.
+* *A glass file*: The one provided in the example is for a single particle species located at the centre of the grid.
-* A power spectrum file.
-This is in the form of a table with two columns, log10(k) and log10(P).
+* *A power spectrum file*: This is in the form of a table with two columns, log10(k) and log10(P).
 Importantly, the power spectrum in this table includes the spectral tilt, n_s.
 Such a table may be simply downloaded using the inbuilt functionality at